syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-shapes.md

 {% highlight vb.net %}

-'Opens an existing presentation from file system.
+'Opens an existing Presentation from file system

 Dim presentationDocument As IPresentation = Presentation.Open("Sample.pptx")

-'Retrieves the first slide from presentation
+'Retrieves the first slide from Presentation

 Dim slide As ISlide = presentationDocument.Slides(0)